HITECHCRIME/HC_SG51_Colorized_World/README.md

 preach words
 they don't mean a thing
-same thing to everyone
+same thing thing to everyone

 x
 x
-x
+that's where comes in hate
-x x x x bring
+who knows what next day will bring

 x
 x